 Vaali

 Vaali is an Indian actor, best known for Tamil cinema.
-Vaali began their career in 1983.
-With 30 credits to their name and an average audience rating of 7.6, Vaali remains one of the most prolific and celebrated talents in the industry.
+Vaali began their career in 1983 and has been a prominent figure in the industry for over 43 years.
+With 30 credits to their name, Vaali remains one of the most prolific and celebrated talents in the industry.
 Spanning 40+ years, Vaali's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones